 I won’t be going into all the details.

 Keynes was an economist.
-He predicted that people would work less in the future as they will have enough money to satisfy all their desires.
+He predicted that people would work less in the future as they would have enough money to satisfy all their desires.

 Did this happen?
 No.

-People still work as much as they did when Keynes did his prediction.
+People still work as much as they did when Keynes made his prediction.